rj-chap/NFWorkshop16/README.md

 Many of the tools that you will need for this workshop are bundled with Kali 2.x.
 For those not using Kali, please make sure that you have the following tools available in addition to those listed above:

 - Wireshark (1.12.x preferred; please only use 2.0 if you are familiar with all GUI-based changes)
-- Python (2.6 preferred; avoid 3.0 'cause reasons)
+- Python (2.6 preferred -- avoid 3.0 'cause reasons)
-- Volatility 2.4+ (http://www.volatilityfoundation.org/; we'll be using 2.4)
+- Volatility 2.4+ (http://www.volatilityfoundation.org/ -- we'll be using 2.4)
 - foremost (http://foremost.sourceforge.net/)
 - aircrack-ng (http://www.aircrack-ng.org/)